 Staff members are actively engaged with peak bodies and State and Commonwealth advisory bodies, and we are regularly invited to participate in major inquiries and reviews of child protection policy and practice across Australia.

 Professor Fiona Arney, Co-Director

 Professor Arney’s work is motivated by a desire to see children's lives transformed through evidence based policy, practice and programmes.
 Over the past two decades she has helped establish the emerging field of child protection research, evaluating innovations in the field, supporting new researchers, and conducting large national programs of research to determine "what works" to support our most precious resource - our children.

 Professor Leah Bromfield, Co-Director

 One of Australia's foremost child protection researchers, Professor Leah Bromfield is a well-regarded research expert in child protection, and has worked closely with state, national and international governments on establishing and implementing child welfare reforms, including the National Framework for Protecting Australia's Children.
 Leah was the Professorial Fellow to the Royal Commission into Institutional Responses to Child Sexual Abuse, established by the Australian government and lead its extensive research program.
-Leah was awarded the Mid-Career Researcher Award, and an award for being a Leading Researcher at the 2013 Academic Excellence Awards.
+She won the 2017 Telstra Business Women's Award for Public Sector and Academia.

 As Development Manager, Lisa is providing high-level support for the Centre’s research, growth and development.
 This includes the areas of business development, partnering and collaboration, and marketing and communication.
 Lisa has over 20 years of international experience in driving business growth and development, operations management, partnership management and development, and marketing and communications management.
 She has worked across a broad range of organisations in the corporate, not for profit and University sectors.